clade-ventures/cloud-function-template/README.md

 ```

 ## Manual Deployment
-To deploy firebase function or hosting, you can use these command\
+To deploy firebase function or hosting, we can use these command\
 deploy only function: `firebase deploy --only function`\
 deploy only hosting: `firebase deploy --only hosting`\
 deploy function and hosting: `firebase deploy`

 ## Testing
+When we create a pull request into master, the command `test:ci` will be running in GitHub action.
+When we push the update to master, the command `test:ci` and firebase deployment will be running in GitHub action.

 To run the test, you use these command\
 To run all test: `"test:all": "mocha modules/*.test.js"`\
 To run in ci cd: `"test:ci": "npm install && npm run test:offline"`\